Credit reporting agencies have a responsibility to ensure that consumers’ personal data is accurate and secure.

 Consumer Financial Protection Bureau Report Finds Hundreds of Counties Nationwide Fighting Elder Financial Abuse with Community Efforts

-WASHINGTON, D.C. – Today, the Consumer Financial Protection Bureau (CFPB) asked a federal district court to enter a consent order that would permanently ban a Texas-based company, Union Workers Credit Services, from offering any consumer credit products or services after it duped thousands of consumers into signing up for a sham credit card.
-The order […]
+Today, the Bureau asked a federal district court to enter a consent order that would permanently ban a Texas-based company, Union Workers Credit Services...

 Consumer advisory: Student loan debt relief companies may cost you thousands of dollars and drive you further into debt